 Sometimes you may have issues connecting to SQL Server and you may get messages such as the following:

 There could be several reasons you get these error messages.
 Follow the below steps to see if you can resolve the issue.

-Make sure the SQL services are running You can check the SQL Server services by using the SC command or SQL Server Configuration Manager.
+Make sure the SQL services are running.
+You can check the SQL Server services by using the SC command opening SQL Server Configuration Manager.
 Many times you may find that the SQL Server instance is not running.

 Using SQL Server Configuration Manager

 You can use SQL Server Configuration Manager to make sure the services are running.
 If for some reason you cannot find SQL Server Configuration Manager check out this article.

 From a Windows command line you can issue the following command to see the status of the services.

 Please note for a named instance you have to write the command as follows using the correct instance name, by replacing instancename with the actual SQL Server instance name.